GreyCardinal69/Fluence/README.md

 Any code outside any space automatically belongs to the global namespace!

 ## Operators
 Operators can be considered the most distinct feature of Flunce.
-The operators are designed with ease of use and readability in mind.
+The operators are designed with ease of use and readability in mind ( for the most part ).

 ### Basic Operators
 Starting Simple: